-In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers (Topic 606).
+IIn May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 This Update requires an entity to recognize revenue as performance obligations are met, in order to reflect the transfer of promised goods or services to customers in an amount that reflects the consideration the entity is entitled to receive for those goods or services.
 The following steps are applied in the updated guidance: (1) identify the contract(s) with a customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to the performance obligations in the contract; and (5) recognize revenue when, or as, the entity satisfies a performance obligation.
 These amendments are effective for public business entities for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period and one year later for nonpublic business entities.
 Early adoption is permitted only as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within that period.
-The Bank is currently evaluating the effects of ASU 2014-09 on its financial statements and disclosures.
+The Company does not expect ASU 2014-09 to have a material impact on its consolidated financial statements and disclosures.

 In January 2016, the FASB issued ASU 2016-01, Financial Instruments-Overall: Recognition and Measurement of Financial Assets and Financial Liabilities (Subtopic 825-10).
 Changes made to the current measurement model primarily affect the accounting for equity securities and readily determinable fair values, where changes in fair value will impact earnings instead of other comprehensive income.
 The accounting for other financial instruments, such as loans, investments in debt securities, and financial liabilities is largely unchanged.
 The Update also changes the presentation and disclosure requirements for financial instruments including a requirement that public business entities use exit price when measuring the fair value of financial instruments measured at amortized cost for disclosure purposes.
 This Update is generally effective for public business entities in fiscal years beginning after December 15, 2017, including interim periods within those fiscal years and one year later for nonpublic business entities.
-The Bank is currently evaluating the effects of ASU 2016-01 on its financial statements and disclosures.
+The Company does not expect ASU 2016-01 to have a material impact on its consolidated financial statements and disclosures.

 In February 2016, the FASB issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842).
 The most significant change for lessees is the requirement under the new guidance to recognize right-of-use assets and lease liabilities for all leases not considered short-term leases, which is generally defined as a lease term of less than 12 months.
 This change will result in lessees recognizing right-of-use assets and lease liabilities for most leases currently accounted for as operating leases under current lease accounting guidance.
 The amendments in this Update are effective for interim and annual periods beginning after December 15, 2018 for public business entities and one year later for all other entities.
-The Bank is currently evaluating the effects of ASU 2016-02 on its financial statements and disclosures.
+The Company is currently evaluating the effects of ASU 2016-02 on its financial statements and disclosures.